mrhaydendp/Linux-Tools/README.md

 Pin-Priority: 1001
 ```

-#### To install the Driver run the following commands in the Terminal:
+#### To install the Driver run the following commands in the Terminal
 ```
 sudo apt-add-repository -y ppa:system76-dev/stable sudo apt-get update